iCHAIT/Django-Delhi_Metro/README.md

 Remaining Issues-
 ==============

-1.In nearest page pincode form not working!

-2.Review forms not working

-3.Dropdown option for Front end forms.

-4.Include css,text for forms
+1.css,js included,dropdown working for all forms but final(*2.html) template not rendered.

-5.Testing of project(for existing stations,lines).
+2.Testing of project(for existing stations,lines).

 Note